-PA Dutch hot bacon dressing is a type of salad dressing crafted from a combination of bacon and its drippings, vinegar, sugar, and egg.
-It boasts a delicious sweet and sour taste complemented by the rich, savory essence of bacon.
+PA Dutch hot bacon dressing is a warm salad dressing made with crispy bacon, bacon drippings, vinegar, sugar, and egg.
+It has a sweet and tangy flavor with a rich bacon taste.

 Jump to: